-Syria’s production of sugar beet is expected to reach 1.4 million tons in 2007, according to the Ministry of Agriculture.
+Syria’s sugar beet crop is expected to reach 1.4 million tons in 2010, according to a recent report released by the Ministry of Agriculture.

 Damascus Chamber of Commerce